njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 # Correlation between Amenities and Economic Indicators

 Now we will calculate the correlation for each amenity with all of the selected economic indicators to see which one seems to have the most influence.
 We are using the [Pearson Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient) to measure the linear correlation.
-For all economic indicators we will be using the normalized amenity counts and for the population we will take the total amenity counts.
+For all economic indicators we will be using the normalized amenity counts and for the population, we will take the total amenity counts.

 ```python